Editing is not unlike janitorial work.

-Here to help you edit like a pro is our executive editor, Rob Reinalda, 2019 winner of the prestigious ACES Robinson Prize for excellence in editing.
+Here to help you edit like a pro is former Ragan executive editor, Rob Reinalda, 2019 winner of the prestigious ACES Robinson Prize for excellence in editing.
 Below are his most helpful tips, along with a few pointers of my own (which I’ve either learned through repeated blunders or subconsciously cribbed from him).

 Reinalda recommends six steps:

 Read it through without making any changes.
 Especially with an unknown author, determining the writer’s level of competence lets you know just how much you’ll have to rework.

 Make sure the writer has something to say.
 Identify what salient points they’re offering, and highlight them.
 Make sure those points survive in the final product.

 Minimize filler, throat-clearers, redundancies and other needless phrasing.
 Cut the text in half, if possible.
 Common throat-clearers include: